Population figures

 Country context

 Morocco is party to the 1951 Convention relating to the Status of Refugees and its 1967 Protocol, and has also ratified the Organization of African Unity (OAU) Convention Governing the Specific Aspects of Refugee Problems in Africa.
-Morocco has not yet acceded to the 1954 Convention relating to the Status of Stateless Persons or the 1961 Convention on the Reduction of Statelessness.
-Morocco has not signed the African Union Convention for the Protection and Assistance of Internally Displaced Persons in Africa (Kampala Convention).
+While Morocco has not yet acceded to the 1954 and 1961 Conventions on statelessness nor signed the Kampala Convention on internally displaced persons, the country continues to demonstrate engagement on these issues through its broader policy frameworks and international commitments.

 Morocco’s role in regional and international fora on migration and asylum is notable, as it has been actively involved in the Global Compacts on Refugees and Migration and is a key player within the African Union.